Dhi13man/open_route_service/README.md

 [![open_route_service version](https://img.shields.io/pub/v/open_route_service.svg)](https://pub.dev/packages/open_route_service)

-An encapsulation made around [Openrouteservice API](https://openrouteservice.org) for Dart and Flutter projects.
-The package was created for the easy integration of the OpenRouteService API for generation of Routes and Directions on Maps, Isochrones, Time-Distance Matrix, Pelias Geocoding, POIs, Elevation, routing Optimizations etc, using their amazing API.
+An encapsulation made around [openrouteservice API](https://openrouteservice.org) for Dart and Flutter projects.
+The package was created for the easy integration of the openrouteservice API for generation of Routes and Directions on Maps, Isochrones, Time-Distance Matrix, Pelias Geocoding, POIs, Elevation, routing Optimizations etc, using their amazing API.

-For more information about the API, view [Openrouteservice API documentation](https://openrouteservice.org/dev/#/api-docs).
+For more information about the API, view [openrouteservice API documentation](https://openrouteservice.org/dev/#/api-docs).

 ## Features

-The goal is to develop an all-encompassing package that can encapsulate everything OpenRouteService API offers.
+The goal is to develop an all-encompassing package that can encapsulate everything openrouteservice API offers.

 With all of their internal Optimizations, this includes:

 1. **[Directions](https://openrouteservice.org/dev/#/api-docs/v2/directions/):**
    Route Generation between any two or more coordinates for any mode of transportation.
 For example, from a starting point to a destination on `'foot-walking'`.

-   Eg. `OpenRouteServiceDirections.getRouteCoordinates` gives a `List` of `Coordinates` which can then be easily used to draw a Polyline route on a map in a Flutter Application or anything else you can think of.
+   Eg. `ORSDirections.getRouteCoordinates` gives a `List` of `Coordinates` which can then be easily used to draw a Polyline route on a map in a Flutter Application or anything else you can think of.

     | Route Drawn on Map using Coordinates |
     | ------------------------------------ |